MattLemmon/g/vers/README.g8.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. FIRST, install the Gosu gem.
+1. First, install the Gosu gem.

           $ sudo gem install gosu

     Follow the detailed Gosu install instructions:

-         # On mac, scroll down past the C++ instructions, and follow the Ruby
-           instructions.

        mac     -  https://github.com/jlnr/gosu/wiki/Getting-Started-on-OS-X
        linux   -  https://github.com/jlnr/gosu/wiki/Getting-Started-on-Linux
        windows -  https://github.com/jlnr/gosu/wiki/Getting-Started-on-Windows

+       # On mac, scroll down past the C++ instructions, and follow the Ruby
+         instructions.

        # On Ubuntu with rvm I ended up using 'rvm all do gem install gosu'
          For some reason, 'rvm gem install gosu' was putting the gem in the